-Chart 2.1 Private domestic financial saving has fallen since 2012; external deficit has widened
+Chart 2.1 Private domestic financial saving has fallen since 2012; external deficit has widened Net financial accounts by sector narket prices) estimated using the latest data.
+The recession is assumed to end once output begins to rise.

-Net financial accounts by sector
+Includes non-profit institutions serving households.

-- (a) A recession is defined as at least two consecutive quarters of falling output (at constant market prices) estimated using the latest data.
-The recession is assumed to end once output - Includes non-profit institutions serving households. - (c) Excludes public corporations.
+(c) Excludes public corporations.
 The series has been adjusted by Bank staff to exclude the impact of Asset Purchase Facility transfers, which are non seasonally adjusted